nesquena/wikipedia_search/Readme.markdown

 The final assignment for the class was to create a system for searching wikipedia that used a postings list and a reverse lookup table of urls.
-The basic assignment was to create a Java program which, given a query, would return the best results using a modified version of the standard cosine ranking algorithm for determining a similarity score.
+The basic assignment was to create a Java program which, given a query, would return the best results using a modified version of the standard ranking algorithm for determining a similarity score.
 More information on the assignment can be found here:

 [Informatics 141 Assignment 7](http://www.ics.uci.edu/~djp3/classes/2009_01_02_INF141/Assignments/Assignment07.html)